bwsw/sj-platform/SJDocs/source/SJ_Demo_Deployment.rst

 - configurations for modules;
 - modules;
-- streams with infrastructurte (providers, services);
+- streams with infrastructure (providers, services);
 - instances;
 - data storage as a resulting data destination.